ClericPy/zipapps/README.md

                         The names which need to be unzip while running, name without ext. such as .so/.pyd files(which can not be loaded by zipimport), or packages with operations of static files.
 If unzip is *, will unzip all files and folders.
   --unzip-path UNZIP_PATH, -up UNZIP_PATH
                         The names which need to be unzip while running, name without ext. such as .so/.pyd files(which can not be loaded by zipimport), or packages with operations of static files.
 Defaults to $(appname)_unzip_cache
-  --shell, -s           Only while `main` is not set, used for shell=True in subprocess.Popen --strict-python-path, -spp
+  --shell, -s           Only while `main` is not set, used for shell=True in subprocess.Popen.
+  --main-shell, -ss     Only for `main` is not null, call `main` with subprocess: run `python -c "import a.b;a.b.c()"`.
+This is used for `psutil` ImportError of DLL load.
+  --strict-python-path, -spp
                         Ignore global PYTHONPATH, only use app_unzip_cache and app.pyz.
 ```